mosip/inji-certify/docs/Key-Manager-Support.md

 Once configured, the Key Manager will generate and manage keys tied to the uploaded certificates and use them to sign Verifiable Credentials.

+## VC Signing with External CA-Signed Certificates
+Inji Certify supports the use of externally issued, CA-signed certificates for credential signing, enabling issuers to integrate their own `Public Key Infrastructure (PKI)` into the credential issuance workflow.

+### Trust Element: Public Key Infrastructure (PKI)
+PKI is the backbone of digital trust in credential issuance.
+It uses cryptographic keys and certificates to verify the authenticity and integrity of digital credentials.
+ - **Root CA Trust Anchor:** The root certificate authority (CA) acts as the ultimate trust anchor.
+All certificates in the chain must trace back to this trusted root, which is recognized by relying parties.
+ - **Certificate Chain Validation:** When a credential is signed, its signature can be validated by checking the certificate chain up to the root CA. This ensures the credential was issued by a legitimate authority.
+ - **Revocation and Expiry:** PKI supports certificate revocation and expiry, allowing issuers to invalidate compromised or outdated certificates, maintaining trust over time.
+ - **Interoperability:** Using PKI enables credentials to be trusted across different systems and organizations, as long as they recognize the same CA.
+ - **Security:** PKI ensures that only authorized entities (with access to the private key corresponding to the CA-signed certificate) can issue valid credentials.

+### Why it matters:
+By allowing institutions or countries to bring their own CA-signed certificates, Certify ensures seamless alignment with existing national or organizational trust frameworks.
+This flexibility strengthens trust, simplifies compliance, and makes it easier for adopters to integrate Certify into their broader security ecosystem.

+### How it works:
+ - **Bring-Your-Own Certificate** — Administrators can upload a CA-signed certificate into Inji Certify.
+The system then generates the signing key material using the uploaded certificate.
+ - **Integrated Signing Pipeline** — Once configured, Certify uses the externally signed certificate to sign every Verifiable Credential it issues, ensuring all credentials reflect the issuer’s trusted PKI hierarchy.
+ - **Key Manager Integration** — Certify works in tandem with the Key Manager to store, manage, and apply the uploaded certificate and associated keys securely throughout the issuance process.

+## PKI Implementation in SD-JWT VCs issued by Inji Certify
+Importance of PKI in SD-JWT
+1. **Credential Authenticity:** PKI enables issuers to sign SD-JWTs with private keys linked to CA-signed certificates, ensuring credentials are genuine and originate from trusted sources.
+2. **Integrity Protection:** Digital signatures created via PKI guarantee that SD-JWTs have not been tampered with after issuance.
+3. **Trust Anchoring:** The certificate chain allows verifiers to trace the issuer’s identity back to a recognized root CA, establishing a clear trust anchor.
+4. **Revocation and Expiry:** PKI supports mechanisms for certificate revocation and expiry, allowing compromised or outdated credentials to be invalidated.
+5. **Interoperability:** Standard PKI enables SD-JWT credentials to be verified across different systems and organizations that trust the same CA.
+6. **Compliance:** Using PKI helps meet regulatory and industry requirements for secure, auditable digital credential management.

+This approach ensures that every SD-JWT VC issued by Inji Certify is cryptographically verifiable and anchored to the issuer’s PKI trust framework.

+### Checking Trust Elements in SD-JWT
+1. **Inspect the x5c Certificate Chain:** Users should extract the x5c field from the SD-JWT header.
+This field contains the certificate chain (in base64-encoded DER format) used to sign the JWT.
+2. **Validate Certificate Chain:** Verify that each certificate in the x5c array is properly signed by the next certificate up to the root CA. This ensures the chain is unbroken and trusted.
+3. **Check Root CA Trust:** Confirm that the root certificate in the chain matches a trusted CA in the verifier’s trust store.
+4. **Verify Certificate Expiry and Revocation:** Check the validity period of each certificate and consult revocation lists (CRL/OCSP) to ensure none are expired or revoked.
+5. **Confirm Signature:** Use the public key from the leaf certificate (first in x5c) to verify the SD-JWT’s digital signature.
+6. **Match Issuer Identity:** Ensure the certificate subject matches the expected issuer identity for the SD-JWT.

+These steps help users confirm the authenticity, integrity, and trustworthiness of SD-JWT credentials using PKI-backed certificate chains.

+### Key Benefits:
+ - **Trust Alignment** — Credentials are signed using the issuer’s own CA-backed certificates, reinforcing alignment with local or institutional PKI policies.
+ - **Greater Adoption Flexibility** — Countries and organizations can adopt Certify without restructuring their existing certificate management models.
+ - **Seamless Compliance** — Using a recognized CA certificate simplifies audits and compliance checks by matching established trust and governance frameworks.
+ - **End-to-End Security** — The signing process remains fully managed through the Key Manager, ensuring secure key handling while maintaining issuer-specific trust anchors.

 ## Workflow Steps
 1. **Generate a Certificate Signing Request (CSR):**
    Generate a CSR that must be signed by your external Certificate Authority.